-NES procurement seeks to award contracts on the basis of best value achieved rather than lowest price.
+NES procurement seeks to award contracts based on best value achieved rather than lowest price.

-NES procurement, in the first instance, seeks to identify if an appropriate National Procurement, Scottish Government and/or Crown Commercial Services framework contract is available, either for Direct Award or mini-competition as appropriate.
+NES procurement, in the first instance, will seek to identify where an appropriate National Procurement, Scottish Government and/or Crown Commercial Services framework contract is available, either for Direct Award or mini competition as appropriate.

-NES procurement team has worked with internal colleagues and external partners throughout the reporting period in the development of appropriate evaluation criteria and associated weightings which balance the importance of quality, delivery and cost.
-The output of this activity is reflected in the current template documentation.
+The NES procurement team has worked with internal colleagues and external partners throughout the reporting period to develop appropriate specification content, evaluation criteria and associated weightings which balance the importance of quality, delivery and cost.
+The output of this activity is reflected in all current template documentation.

-Objective 3 - Making it easy for suppliers to do business with NES
+Objective 3 - Making it easy for suppliers to do business with NES opportunities through Public Contracts Scotland and/or Public Contracts Scotland-Tenders.

-NES has in place a comprehensive Suppliers' Guide, fully aligned to all SG Procurement Journey, which makes it clear how NES procures services and how suppliers can access open competition opportunities through Public Contracts Scotland and/or Public Contracts Scotland-Tenders.
 NES publishes and maintains its Supplier Guide on its website.

+NES has in place a comprehensive Suppliers' Guide, fully aligned to all SG Procurement Journey, which makes it clear how NES procures services and how suppliers can access open competition